 Fiennes explains that these hybrid works are neither ‘film' nor 'video art’ but a new - or hybrid form of moving-image media, in which the work itself possesses its own degree of narrative autonomy.

-Fiennes explains that these ‘hybrid’ works are neither “film” nor “video art”- but offer an experience which is closer to that of encountering a painting or still work of art.
-Since there is no fixed narrative or prescribed length, the viewer chooses how long they wish to spend with the work; “the point at which you encounter it and the time you choose to spend with it is the perfect time for you”.
+She suggests that the experience is perhaps closer to that of encountering a painting or still work of art ; - there is no fixed narrative or prescribed length and the viewer chooses how long they wish to spend with the work.
+If the work is encountered again, there is every chance they will see sequences they did not experience previously.
+The databank of content and the potential variation of combination is substantial.
+Fiennes suggests that - “The point at which you encounter the work and the time you choose to spend with it is the perfect time for you”.

 The technological innovations employed in the creation of the project point to a new range of creative possibilities for filmmakers and artists working with the moving image.